-A long healthy life depends in large part on a strong and resilient immune system that can resist disease.
-You may already be incorporating some of these suggestions, but combine all five and you have a powerful recipe for ongoing wellness.
+A long healthy life for our animal companions depends on a resilient immune system that can resist disease.
+You may already be incorporating some of these suggestions, but combine all five to promote optimal wellness.

 The immune system is what keeps us and our dogs alive.
 Regardless of the disease, proper care and support of this vital system determines our health and our lifespan.

 While supporting immunity during illness is vital, it’s also important to maintain a healthy immune system when your dog is well to help stave off disease.

 1. Minimize vaccines

 When the immune system responds appropriately, the proper use of vaccinations can help prevent disease.
 However, when dogs are over-vaccinated, the risk of an inappropriate immune response increases, posing danger to the animal.
 Inappropriate immune responses can cause immediate allergic reactions, or chronic problems such as autoimmune disorders and even cancer.
 Most dogs are able to mount effective immune responses to minimal vaccinations.
 A simple and inexpensive blood antibody test called a titer can determine if and when your dog may require a vaccine after completing the first adult booster vaccination visit.
 Dogs with serious and chronic immune disorders should never be vaccinated following diagnosis, or they risk coming out of remission from their diseases.

 2. Minimize chemicals and medications